 Pemper would be recognized that year as the Patriot League Coach of the Year.

 The 2012-13 saw Navy compile an 11-3 record in league play (21-12 overall) to earn a share of the league's regular season title.
 Playing at home in each round of the tournament, the Mids ran their winning streak in the postseason to nine games in a row to become just the second program in league history to win as many as three-consecutive tournament titles.

-The Mids have represented Navy and the Patriot League well in each of their three NCAA Tournament appearances.
+The Mids have represented both Navy and the Patriot League well in each of their four post-season appearances.

-In Navy's 2013 trip to March Madness, Navy became the first Patriot League team to hold a halftime lead in an NCAA Tournament game in over two decades as the No. 15 Mids held the lead over No. 2 seed and seventh-ranked Kentucky for all but two minutes of the first half before taking a 26-25 lead at the break.
+In Navy's 2013 trip to March Madness, it became the first Patriot League team to hold a halftime lead in an NCAA Tournament game in over two decades as the No. 15 Mids held the lead over No. 2 seed and seventh-ranked Kentucky for all but two minutes of the first half before taking a 26-25 lead at the break.
 The Mids were within six points of the Wildcats late in the second half before Kentucky recorded a 61-41 win.